Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Blood clot prevention when travelling

-Long-distance travelling can increase your risk of getting a DVT.
-To reduce your risk of blood clots during long-distance travel, try these tips.
+Long-distance travel can increase your risk of getting a DVT.
+To reduce your risk of blood clots during long-distance travel, try:

-- Get up and move about as much as possible.
+- getting up and moving about as much as possible

-- Do foot exercises to help improve blood flow in your legs.
+- doing foot exercises to help improve blood flow in your legs

-- Drink plenty of fluids but avoid alcohol.
+- drinking plenty of fluids (but avoid alcohol)

 Ask your doctor about whether compression stockings are a good idea when travelling.